 In French, a slap (une gifle, une baffe) is accompanied by a big: “paf !” (we say “et paf, une baffe !).
 Other French sounds for hitting would be “vlan”, “pif” (especially when hitting someone on the nose), “pof”, “tchoc”, “tchac”, “bang”…

-2 – The French Sound For Sleeping = Ron-ron
+2 – French Onomatopoeia for Sleeping = Ron-ron